- Strategies

 Sustainability Policy

-We have established our sustainability policy as a guideline for driving sustainable banking while supporting Thailand’s sustainable development.
-It is based on four key pillars as follows:
+We have founded our sustainability policy on four key pillars as follows:

-- Human Resource Management that treats employees equally and fairly without discrimination, provides for their occupational health and safety, and continually develops their knowledge and skills,
+- Human Resource Management including treating employees equally and fairly without discrimination, providing them with occupational health, safety and wellbeing, and continually developing their knowledge and skills.

-- Sustainable Value Creation for Society and Environment through socially and environmentally responsible business conduct, financial education and inclusion that promotes access to financial services, participation in social services and supplier encouragement to conduct their businesses in a sustainable manner.
+- Creating Sustainable Value for Society and Environment including promoting financial literacy and financial inclusion, participating in corporate social responsibility activities, and encouraging suppliers to conduct their businesses in a sustainable manner.

-To ensure effective policy implementation, we place importance on building the fundamentals of sustainability governance, stakeholder communication and engagement, and capability building for directors, executives and employees at all levels.
+In addition, we place importance on sustainability governance, stakeholder engagement and communication, and capability building for directors, executives and employees at all levels to ensure effective policy implementation.

 Steps of Materiality Issues Assessment